plaid/pattern-account-funding/README.md

 ### Working with Plaid Partners

 This sample app can also demonstrate the creation of a processor token for use with Plaid partners.
-While still initializing Link with the Auth product, instead of of using Plaid Auth endpoints, an example of the creation of a processor token is included in the [root items route][items-routes].
+While still initializing Link with the Auth product, instead of of using Plaid Auth endpoints, an example of the creation of a processor token and integration with a plaid partner is included in the [root items route][items-routes].

 #### Using Dwolla as a test case

 To test transferring of funds with a Plaid Partner, this sample app uses Dwolla as a test case.
 Please follow these steps:

-1. Go to your [Plaid developer dashboard] (https://dashboard.plaid.com/team/integrations) and under Team Settings, click on Integrations.
+1. Go to your [Plaid developer dashboard](https://dashboard.plaid.com/team/integrations) and under Team Settings, click on Integrations.
 On the Integrations page, scroll down to Dwolla and click on the "enable" button.

 2. Head to the [Dwolla site](https://developers.dwolla.com/guides/sandbox) and create a sandbox account.